-All exam applicants must complete a minimum of 480 hours of child life clinical experience under the direct supervision of a Certified Child Life Specialist.
+All exam applicants must complete a minimum of 480 hours* of child life clinical experience under the direct supervision of a Certified Child Life Specialist.
 These hours can be completed through a child life internship or fellowship only.
 Volunteer, practicum and paid work hours are not accepted.
-Clinical experience is documented by an online verification process or via a Clinical Experience Verification Form, signed by a supervisor from the internship, fellowship, or paid work experience.
+Clinical experience is documented by an online verification process or via a Clinical Experience Verification Form, signed by a supervisor from the internship or fellowship.

 In order to be eligible to supervise an exam applicant’s 480 hours of child life clinical experience, a Certified Child Life Specialist must:

 ATTENTION INTERNSHIP APPLICANTS: CLC recently developed a new Common Child Life Internship Application intended to simplify the application process for students.
 Rather than completing background information multiple times, applicants need only complete one form with the basics of their academic, prior experience, and child life interest information.
-All prosepective interns are responsible for contacting the programs to which they have interest in applying to ascertain if they are accepting the CLC’s Common Child Life Internship Application and to learn what additional materials must be submitted with the application for that specific program.
+All prospective interns are responsible for contacting the programs to which they have interest in applying to ascertain if they are accepting the CLC’s Common Child Life Internship Application and to learn what additional materials must be submitted with the application for that specific program.
 For more information, please visit Common Child Life Internship Application.

 Questions?
 Review a list of Clinical Experience Frequently Asked Questions.